p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 What if some user considers another user to understand better, which block producer is the best service provider?
 This gets covered by CyberWay with a proxy mechanism which ensures that some user could delegate his own assets to another user called “Proxy”.
 The proxy user gets fees for its service.

 Censorship
 ----------

 In contrast to EOS, CyberWay completely removes any inequality between the users.
-There are no privileged accounts, no so-called bullshit “Constitution”, no blacklists.
-Which seems good to me.
+There are no privileged accounts, no so-called “Constitution”, no blacklists.

 Workers
 -------